michellepistner/ScaleSimulation/README.md

-# Scale Simulation
+# Scale Reliant Inference
-Examples for "Scale Reliant Inference from Compositional Survey"
+Examples for "Scale Reliant Inference"

-This repository contains all the code necessary to replicate the figures in *Scale Reliant Inference from Compositional Surveys* by Nixon, Letourneau, David, Mukherjee, and Silverman (2021+).
+This repository contains all the code necessary to replicate the figures in *Scale Reliant Inference* by Nixon, Letourneau, David, Lazar, Mukherjee, and Silverman (2021+).

 To run, first make sure the correct packages are installed.
 While most of packages are available on CRAN and/or Bioconductor, the `driver` package is available only on Github.
 To install: